steilerDev/mail-archive/README.md

  - `/ssl`
     This is where the SSL private key (`./key.pem`) and certificate (`./fullchain.pem`) are expected.
 It is possible to map this to the respective folder for this mail server's domain within `acme-companion` (**Required**)
   - `/conf`
-    Location of the user db (`./users`), which will be generated on startup - if the correct environment variables are set - and the Diffie Hellmann parameters (`./dhparams.pem`), which will be generated if not present on startup, will be stored
+    Location of the user db (`./users`), which will be generated on startup - if the correct environment variables are set - and the Diffie Hellmann parameters (`./dhparams.pem`), which will be generated if not present on startup, will be stored (**Recommended**)
   - `/etc/dovecot/docker-conf.d/`
     An optional directory to overwrite the dovecot configuration provided by this container (files matching `*.conf` will be read in ASCII order).
 See [available settings](https://doc.dovecot.org/settings/#settings) and [documentation of importing](https://doc.dovecot.org/configuration_manual/config_file/).